Kerala Police: Women Cell

-State Women Cell is headed by a Superintendent of Police.
+State Women and Children Cell is headed by an Assistant Inspector General of Police (AIG), Women and Children Cell.
 In addition, One District Women Cell is also functioning in all Police Districts, each headed by a Woman Inspector.
 The State Women Cell is functioning at the Police Headquarters in Thiruvananthapuram.
 The first Woman Police Station started at Kozhikode in 1973.